CrispyyBaconx/discord.js-web-selfbot-v13/BROWSER_USAGE.md

 This is a modified version of discord.js-selfbot-v13 that has been gutted to work in browser environments, specifically for React hooks.

-## What was removed
+## What was fixed for browser compatibility

-- Voice functionality (VoiceConnection, VoiceManager, audio/video processing)
-- Node.js-specific modules (child_process, fs, path, etc.)
+- **WebSocket Implementation**: Replaced Node.js `ws` library with browser's native WebSocket API
+- **Buffer Support**: Added browser-compatible buffer polyfill fallbacks
+- **Node.js Built-ins**: All `node:` imports now have browser-compatible fallbacks
+- **Process & Timers**: Replaced Node.js process and timers with browser equivalents
-- Sharding functionality
+- **Sharding**: Disabled Node.js child_process functionality for browser use
-- Remote authentication (QR code login)
-- Any dependencies that don't work in browsers
+- **File System**: Disabled fs/path operations that don't work in browsers

-## What remains
+## What remains fully functional

-- Core client functionality
+- Core Discord client functionality
-- WebSocket gateway connection
+- WebSocket gateway connection (now browser-compatible)
 - Message receiving and sending
+- User authentication via token
+- Event handling (messageCreate, ready, etc.)
+- Channel and guild management
 - Basic Discord API functionality
-- User authentication via token

 ## React Hook Example